OptikRUS/OptikRUS/README.md

 </a>

 **Project**: Web Applications (Microservices)
+- Implemented a layered architecture and reduced dependencies between components, improving service scalability and testability
+- Initiated and implemented linters (ruff & mypy)
+- Integration of third-party services
+- Developing microservices from scratch
 - Integration of a transactional service
-- Implementing linters using a custom service as an example
-- Developing microservices from scratch
 - Developing a microservice for file upload/retrieval (S3, MinIO)
-- Developing a transactional service
-- Integration of third-party services
 - Working with data caching
 - Cross-code review
 - Mentorship, coaching, and training of new employees